harsh-98/PSO-VMScheduling/README.md

 ## LICENSE

-Shush is registered under MIT License.
+This is registered under MIT License.

 For more information, see [license](https://harshjain.mit-license.org/).